ArnoldYSYeung/stock_trading_algorithms/README.md

 The goal of this project is to create applications for managing stock portfolios.
 This may include assessing performance and algorithmic trading to optimize gain.

 Currently, this project includes:
-  - assessment of portfolio performance statistics
+  - assessment of statistical portfolio performances
   - optimization of portfolio stock distribution based on indicated performance statistic
+  - simulation of buying/selling commands in an active market and calculation of daily portfolio value

 The project is currently INCOMPLETE and ON-GOING.